Test and launch your experiment

 • Launch your experiment to your users

-On the Experiment Overview page, review the Design and Delivery cards.
-Make sure you set everything the way you planned it.
-Then click Test Instrumentation to send the experiment’s variants to the testers you designated when you configured the experiment's delivery.
+Click Test Instrumentation to send the experiment’s variants to the testers you designated when you configured the experiment's audience.

 Test Instrumentation and targeting

-When you test your instrumentation, Amplitude ignores target segments you configure in the experiment.
-Test instrumentation sends variants to only the Testers you designate on the Testers tab the experiment's targeting section.
+When you test your instrumentation, Amplitude ignores the target segments you configured in the experiment.
+Test instrumentation sends variants to only the Testers.

 Launch your experiment